mgmtd/ecli/README.md

 Why?
 ----

-I don't want to have to build yet another closed source version of this.
 Now I don't work for a telecom supplier I have freedom to hack on telecom stuff of my own.

 Build
 -----